 Math/Political Science Major

-The goal of the major is to offer undergraduates an opportunity to learn the same cutting edge methodologies that are used by many Emory faculty in their own research.
+The goal of the Math/Political Science joint major is to offer undergraduates an opportunity to learn the same cutting edge methodologies that are used by many Emory faculty in their own research.
 As a result, this major is excellent preparation for a great variety of careers.
 For example, one of the goals of the joint major in political science and mathematics is to produce an elite group of undergraduates who will enter the most prestigious social science graduate programs, with the ultimate goal of becoming university professors.
 The professorial job opportunities for methodologically well-trained graduate students is currently excellent, and everything on the horizon suggests that this need will only increase in the future.
 Similar prospects apply to many other careers as well.

 *POLS 310 must be completed prior to enrolling in POLS 208.

+To declare a major, please come to the department office, Room 327 Tarbutton Hall.
 If you have any questions or concerns about major requirements, please contact Genevieve Reavis.

 A student who is a joint major in math and political science may participate in the political science honors program alongside political science and international studies majors, or in the math honors program.
 The political science honors program requires taking a graduate or senior seminar of the student's choice.
 That graduate or senior seminar can satisfy requirement "e" above, contingent on the approval of the political science adviser.
 Honors students also take an Honors Tutorial (POLS 495) in the fall of the senior year, as well as POLS 499 Honors Research in the spring of the senior year.
 These last two courses will satisfy only one of the three required courses in section "d" above (under political science courses).
 That is, students who complete the honors program will still need to take at least two 300 level or above courses as described in section "d."
 In accordance with college guidelines, a joint major wishing to pursue honors in political science must receive approval of the math department for entry into the political science honors program, and the math department must also agree on the level of honors ultimately awarded.
 Also per college guidelines, a joint major pursuing honors in political science must have a faculty member of the math department on the honors committee, in addition to a political science faculty member and an outside member.

-The courses that are designated as research classes are NOT focused exclusively on research.
+Courses that are designated as research classes are NOT focused exclusively on research.
 In most cases the course is quite similar to other Political Science classes, except that it contains a major research paper.
-Often courses that are now designated as research classes are organized in the exact same manner as they were before the requirement and designation was implemented.
+We encourage students to contact the professor to determine the parameters of the major paper in the research class.